as-7/Dice-Game/README.md

 Welcome to the 2-player Dice Game!
+(Play here - https://as-7.github.io/Dice-Game/)

 First Player to get score of 100 wins!